Knowledge Editing for Large Language Models: A Survey: Datasets

 \subsection{Generation Datasets}

 For generation datasets, the target is in the form of textual content that is required to be generated by LLMs.
 Serving as pivotal resources to evaluate KME methods, most generation datasets are based on relational knowledge and used for assessing the ability of editing techniques to inject new factual knowledge.
-This is because relational datasets preserve more definitive answers for each input and thus are more convenient and precise for evaluation.
+This is because relational datasets preserve more definitive answers for each input and thus are more convenient and precise for evaluation~\cite{zhang2024comprehensive,yao2023editing}.
 Specifically, these datasets are generally curated from the corresponding relational datasets to encompass diverse relational contexts, ranging from question-answer pairs to intricate multi-hop queries.
 Therefore, the most prevalent output format is an object to be predicted.

-In this subsection, we present the most representative generation datasets, shedding light on their unique attributes, the nature of their content, and the specific challenges they present for evaluating KME methods on factual knowledge as follows: \begin{itemize}[leftmargin=0.35cm]
+In this subsection, we present the most representative generation datasets, shedding light on their unique attributes, the nature of their content, and the specific challenges they present for evaluating KME methods on factual knowledge as follows: